 To configure default box plot settings for a data source configuration:

 Edit the appropriate data source configuration.
-See Editing a Data Source Configuration.
+See Edit a Data Source Configuration.

 Visualstab in the data source configuration wizard.